mayankpatel-97/bldc-driver/README.md

 - **UART Interface** for debugging and configuration
 - In the next varient, one board would have the driver for all the 4 motors required for quad copter.

+## PCB information
+- Generated gerber files are in gerber folder of the project directory
+- PCB file size: 54x29 mm.